odayakanaasa/weather-palette/README.md

 # 🎨 Weather Palette
 **We all think about our friends - how they are doing once in a while, don't we?**
 Weather Palette is a weather information shown on a beautiful picture of my friends' hometown.
-Select their hometown and check out how the weather is like over there is pretty fun!😁
+Select their hometown and check out how the weather is like over there is pretty fun! 😁

 ![2018-02-04 20 07 38](https://user-images.githubusercontent.com/28984604/35776848-1bc67b72-09e7-11e8-988a-c4bc282ccd64.png)